Archive for the 'Directors: Preminger' Category

 Occasionally, the variety of options at the period sets up more dissonant relations.
 Laura (1944) is probably the most famous example.

-Vera Caspary’s original book is divided principally into three first-person blocks recounted successively by bon vivant Waldo Lydecker, detective Mark McPherson, and magazine editor Laura Hunt.
+Vera Caspary’s original book is divided principally into first-person blocks recounted by bon vivant Waldo Lydecker, detective Mark McPherson, and magazine editor Laura Hunt.
 Early versions of the screenplay attempted to capture multiple-viewpoint narration through flashbacks and voice-overs.
 What happened to this structure, however, reveals a process we’ll encounter elsewhere: fiddling with the film in post-production yielded some startling, perhaps unintended novelties.

 Laura Hunt has apparently been murdered by a shotgun blast to the face.
 When the film starts, McPherson is calling on her mentor Waldo Lydecker, an effete columnist and radio commentator.
 McPherson lets Waldo accompany him on his inquiries before the two retire for a dinner at the restaurant Laura loved.
 There, via flashbacks and voice-overs, Lydecker recounts Laura’s rise to prominence.
 (In a scene cut from the final film, there’s an indication that Waldo’s tale is partly false—an early instance of a lying flashback.)
 The other characters’ flashbacks and voice-overs were abandoned in production, so the rest of the film is rendered objectively.

 We later learn that the original victim was not Laura, which makes Laura either a new suspect or a target for the killer’s second try.
 At the climax, it’s revealed that Waldo is the culprit; he concealed the gun in an antique clock that he had given Laura.
 While his pre-recorded program is broadcast, he returns to her apartment and tries to kill her.
 Laura eludes him and as he wildly fires his gun, he is shot by McPherson’s team.